Bachelor of Social Work (BSW) in New York & Online

 Of course, it’s true that with the real-world field placements these programs require, none of them are 100 percent remote.
 But all actual classroom work can be completed online, and local placements are the norm so you can stick close to home.

 That comes with many advantages.
 The most immediate one is that you can save quite a bit of cash by not having to relocate to attend college for four years.
-According to the National Center for Education Statistics, the average annual cost of room and board at four-year schools in 2022 was $12,986.
+According to the National Center for Education Statistics, the average annual cost of room and board at four-year schools in 2022 was $12,986 – that’s before you even get to the cost of tuition.
 Staying close to home can mean you pay only a fraction of that.

 That also opens up schools for consideration that you might never have thought of attending otherwise.
 Greater selection means a better shot at finding a match for your interests and goals than if you were forced to look at only local colleges.